 The boreal woods around the northern Minnesota town of Ely, on the edge of the Boundary Waters, are beautiful any time of

 year, but especially in fall.

-Just north of town, off the Echo Trail, YMCA Camp du Nord is offering fall Family Camps Sept.
-26-29 and Oct.
-17-20, with guided hikes and paddles, nature programs, campfires, family saunas and arts and crafts.
+Just north of town, off the Echo Trail, YMCA Camp du Nord offers fall Family Camps, with guided hikes and paddles, nature programs, campfires, family saunas and arts and crafts.

 There are 21 heated cabins, some with gas fireplaces, in three villages.
 Some are rustic, but most are quite luxurious.

 Rates depend on size of cabin; 16 people sharing Thor's Cabin pay $78 apiece, and seven people sharing Jack's Cabin pay $99.
 Reserve early to get your choice of cabins, 612-465-0568.

 At the Baker Park Reserve Near-Wilderness Settlement in the western Minneapolis suburb of Maple Plain, spend a weekend in a log cabin.

 The rustic cabins have wood stoves, and firewood and cooking/eating utensils is provided.
 There’s a nearby log lodge with modern restrooms.

 The park offers two-night Family Cabin Camping, $199 for up to eight people, and one-night camps, $115 for up to eight.
 Reserve at 763-694-7724.